ECHibiki/Kissu-Feedback-and-Forms/README.md

     - Verify no empty data is being sent
 4. User form display and submission
      - Past history with given form
+     - Shouldn't be done by JS
+     - rather JS adds to the form

 ## Closing Remarks
   - In the future these test cases will either be augmented or new ones will be created